Atlantic bluefin tuna: Biology and ecology

 Bluefins dive to depths of 1006 m.
 The Atlantic bluefin tuna typically hunts small fish such as sardines, herring, mackerel, and eels, and invertebrates such as squid and crustaceans.
 They exhibit opportunistic hunting in schools of fish organized by size.
 Their white skeletal muscle allows for large contractions which aids burst swimming to ensure prey capture.

 The species is host to over 70 parasites although none have been yet described as causing harm to the species.
 The tetraphyllidean tapeworm Pelichnibothrium speciosum is one parasite of the species.
 As the tapeworm's definite host is the blue shark, which does not generally seem to feed on tuna, the Atlantic bluefin tuna likely is a dead-end host for P. speciosum.

 Atlantic bluefin tuna are eaten by a wide variety of predators.
-When they are newly hatched, they are eaten by other fishes that specialize on eating plankton, as well as by other plankton organisms like jellyfish.
+When they are newly hatched, they are eaten by other fishes that specialize in eating plankton, as well as by other plankton organisms like jellyfish.
 They may even be eaten by their own, with some populations of larvae demonstrating cannibalism.
 At that life stage, their numbers are reduced dramatically.
 Therefore, adult bluefin tuna spawn at specific locations and time of the moon cycle to minimize predation on their offspring.
 Those that survive face a steady increase in the size of their predators.
-Adult Atlantic Bluefin are not eaten by anything other than the very largest billfishes, toothed whales, and some open ocean shark species.
+Adult Atlantic bluefin are not eaten by anything other than the very largest billfishes, toothed whales, and some open ocean shark species.